Sermon series

 When circumstances seem impossible, God orchestrates complete reversals that transform mourning into celebration and despair into unshakeable hope.

-Jacob - The Struggle for Blessing
+Jacob: The Struggle for Blessing

 See all 5 sermonsAt the end of his tumultuous life, Jacob finally sees clearly how God has shepherded him through every mistake and heartbreak.
 Discover how the gospel of grace transforms the way we view our lives, our failures, and the world around us.